 In 2006, the Supreme Court of Canada provided hosts with some direction on this issue.
 In Childs v Desormeaux, a guest at a BYOB party – who insisted he was fine to drive - got into an accident on the way home, causing serious injury to the passenger in another car.

 The Court decided that the hosts of the party were not legally responsible, however, for the injury caused to the third party (the passenger).
 They did not fail in their duty of care and “foreseeability” (their ability to predict potential harm), the Court stated, as they couldn’t have known that the guest was intoxicated.

 But that decision left open the possibility that social hosts can be found responsible in other situations.
 For example, if there’s a paternalistic relationship - such as a parent-child or a teacher-student relationship – that requires a greater expectation for supervision.
 Or if the guest was underage and showing obvious signs of intoxication.

 Which is what the Ontario Superior Court of Justice found in 2017 in Wardak v.
 Froom, which involved an underage boy who got hurt himself in a car he drove after leaving a house party intoxicated.
 That decision gives us reason to believe that the legal responsibility of hosts may be expanding in Ontario.

 Since courts still haven’t fully decided on the host’s liability for their house guests, the best approach is to be as careful as possible when hosting your own party.
 And, of course, play your civic duty by encouraging people not to drink and drive.

 We Can Help

 If you or someone you know was injured in an accident, we can help.
-With over 40 years’ combined experience, our team of lawyers at Howie, Sacks & Henry LLP, have a proven track record for advocating on behalf of motor vehicle accident victims and other personal injury victims.
+With decades of combined experience, our team of lawyers at Howie, Sacks & Henry LLP, have a proven track record for advocating on behalf of motor vehicle accident victims and other personal injury victims.